tansawit/second-brain/content/docs/topic/marketing/digital-marketing/facebook-marketing/fb-blueprint/fb-media-buying.md

 - Messenger gives people and businesses a new way to connect.
 - Use it to connect and communicate instantly.
 - Messenger ads help you reach more people and personalize customer interactions.

+#### Introduction to Facebook

+##### Profiles and Pages

+###### Profile

+Where you can share information and updates about yourself, including things like interests, photos, location, and hometown.
+People can connect with others through their profiles.

+You control the content of your profile and who sees the things you share.

+###### Page

+A place that lets people, public figures, business and other entities create a presence on Facebook and connect with the platform's community.
+It acts as the business's presence on Facebook, and where you can list your products, services, events and more.

+You must have a prole in der to create a Page.

+Benefits:

+- Free and simple
+- Provide free tools to help achieve business goals
+- Enable connecting with customers
+- Enable advertisement on Facebook
+- Insights on you and your competition's Page, as well as the people who visits them.
+- Provides people information about your business

+##### Key Takeaways

+- Facebook helps businesses connect and share with the right audience online.
+- A profile is for an individual, a Page is for a business
+- You can reach a wider audience by running ads on your Page